ansible/ansibullbot/ISSUE_HELP.md

 :information_source: If you have **changes to other files in the pull request**, the `supported_by` property is ignored because the Ansible core team **must** approve those changes.
 When other changes are line deletions in `ansible/test/*/*.txt` files, the `supported_by` property isn't ignored.

+:information_source: if the pull request has more than one committer, then number of commits must be equal to number of authors and lower than 11.

 The possible values of `supported_by` are:

 ##### core